Troubleshooting in Managed Service for Kubernetes

 Set up autoscaling

-Set up automatic DNS scaling by Managed Service for Kubernetes cluster size.
+Set up DNS autoscaling based on the Managed Service for Kubernetes cluster size.

 Set up local DNS caching

 Set up NodeLocal DNS Cache.
-To make sure that the settings are optimal, install NodeLocal DNS Cache from Yandex Cloud Marketplace.
+For optimal settings, install NodeLocal DNS Cache from Yandex Cloud Marketplace.

-When creating a node group via the CLI, a parameter conflict occurs.
-How do I fix that?
+Creating a node group with the CLI results in a parameter conflict.
+How do I fix it?

 -